 In VT’s February One on One interview with singer-songwriter Jason Mraz, his blogging about Chocomole couldn't help but come up.
 "It's the easiest vegan dessert I can make on the road," he told writer Tracey Pepper.
 Here Mraz shares the recipe from his blog, "Freshness Factor Five Thousand."

-- To read a VT Editor’s taste test of this recipe, click here.
+Editor's taste test of this recipe, click

 I baci di cioccolato - A Recipe for Chocomole